mrdominguez/parallel-ssh-scp/README.md

 BUGS: Please report bugs to <marianodominguez@hotmail.com>

-`mdssh.pl` (as in my initials, MD) is an asyncronous parallel SSH/SCP command-line utility that does not require setting up SSH keys.
+`mdssh.pl` (as in my initials, MD) is an asynchronous parallel SSH/SCP command-line utility that does not require setting up SSH keys.

 `mdssh.pl` enables process concurrency and calls `sshexp.pl` and `scpexp.pl` in the backgroup to connect to remote hosts (one host per process) via `ssh` or `scp` respectively.